SHACHAR KARIV

 73(1), pp. 76-90.
 [Appendix I] [Appendix II] [Appendix III]

 Abstract.
-This paper reports the results of an experimental investigation
+This paper reports the results of an experimental

-if and only if they are connected by the network.
-Networks may be incomplete so subjects are asymmetrically informed about the
+of other subjects if and only if they are connected by the network.
+Networks

-large set of (possibly inefficient) equilibrium outcomes.
-Nonetheless, the
+(possibly inefficient) equilibrium outcomes.
+Nonetheless, the network

-architecture can lead to mis-coordination and inefficient outcomes.
+can lead to mis-coordination and inefficient outcomes.

 -

-An Experimental Test of Advice and Social Learning, with Boğaçhan
+An Experimental Test of Advice and Social Learning, with Boğaçhan Çelen,

-Çelen, Columbia B-School, and Andrew Schotter, NYU.
+Columbia B-School, and Andrew

-Science, October 2010, 56(10), pp. 1678-1701.
-[Appendix
+Schotter, NYU.
+Version: June 17, 2010.
+Management Science, October 2010, 56(10), pp. 1678-1701.
+[Appendix I]

 Abstract.
 Social learning describes any situation in which